Pronunciation: PRE nay tal VYE ta mins

 Ask a doctor before using a vitamin or mineral supplement if you are on a low-salt diet.

-You may need to continue taking prenatal multivitamins if you breast-feed your baby.
-Ask your doctor about taking this medication while breast-feeding.
+You may need to continue taking prenatal multivitamins if you breastfeed your baby.
+Ask your doctor about taking this product while breastfeeding.

 Use exactly as directed on the label, or as prescribed by your doctor.

 Never take more than the recommended dose of prenatal multivitamins.